A portrait of Dr. Emily Lydgate

 Bio

-Emily Lydgate is a Reader (Senior Associate Professor) in Environmental Law and Deputy Director of the UK Trade Policy Observatory, a partnership between University of Sussex and Chatham House.
+Emily Lydgate is Professor of Environmental Law, Co-Director of the UK Trade Policy Observatory, and Deputy Director of the Centre for Inclusive Trade Policy.
 Her research focuses on the relationship between environmental regulation and economic integration through trade.

 Academic Positions